Title

 6.1.3 Finding Artifacts

-In some cases researchers will determine aspects about the potential health or genetic risk of an individual as an artifact of performing other research.
-This leads to the question of if those individuals should be informed about these findings.
+In some cases researchers will have “incidental findings,” outside of the scope of the intended research.
+These incidental findings reveal aspects about the potential health or genetic risk of an individual as an artifact of performing other research.
+This leads to the question of whether those individuals should be informed about these findings.

 Depending on the nature of the research, the potential for finding incidental findings will vary.
 The Secretary’s Advisory Committee on Human Research Protections (SACHRP) at the US Department of Health and Human Services (Protections (OHRP) 2017) offers guidelines about this topic.
 Furthermore, if the research requires FDA regulations, than there is more defined guidance and requirements about incidental findings.
 Yet, for other forms of research, the determination will occur mostly with the institutional IRB.